petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 # Lesson 2.5: Using `Stash` to Defer Processing of Messages

-At the end of [Lesson 4](../lesson4/) we discovered a significant bug in how we implemented the **Pause / Resume** functionality on live charts, as you can see below:
+At the end of [Lesson 4](../lesson4/README.md) we discovered a significant bug in how we implemented the **Pause / Resume** functionality on live charts, as you can see below:

 ![Lesson 4 Output Bugs](../lesson4/images/dothis-fail4.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson4/images/dothis-fail4.gif).

 The bug is that when our `ChartingActor` changes its behavior to `Paused`, it no longer processes the `AddSeries` and `RemoveSeries` messages generated whenever a toggle button is pressed for a particular performance counter.